Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Main results

-Parameters $\delta_1, \delta_2$ allow the upper bounds of the time derivatives of $h_s$ and $h_g$, respectively, to have a positive term when $h_s<0$ and $h_g>0$.
-This ensures the feasibility of the QP \eqref{QP gen} for all $x$, as demonstrated below.
+The slack terms corresponding to $\delta_1, \delta_2$ allow the upper bounds of the time derivatives of $h_S(x)$ and $h_G(x)$, respectively, to have a positive term for $x$ such that $h_S(x)<0$ and $h_G(x)>0$.
+This ensures the feasibility of the {QP} \eqref{QP gen} for all $x$, as demonstrated below.